Heads up. This is a beta page!

 For more on what to see and do in Cartagena, check out our Cartagena travel guide.

 These are the non-negotiable items you’ll need regardless of trip length.
-Think of this as your foundation.
+Think of this as your packing foundation.
 Everything else builds on having these basics covered.

 These items will help you organize your bag and make packing more efficient.
 Good organization matters when you’re dealing with humidity, quick outfit changes and the mix of beach and city activities.